Thanksgiving Mistakes You're Making—and How to Fix Them

-Shaw advises: “Don’t let everyone eat or drink too much before dinner itself.
-A bowl of nuts is just fine, rather than a big appetizer spread,” and aim for one drink per person before the main meal.
+"Don't let everyone eat or drink too much before dinner itself.
+A bowl of nuts is just fine, rather than a big appetizer spread," Shaw says.
+Aim for one drink per person before the main meal.

 Follow this food safety rule of thumb: "Put any leftovers into the refrigerator within 2 hours," Smith says.

 Portion them into shallow containers to help each bite cool off quicker, the USDA suggests, and freeze what you don't think can be polished off within three to four days.